thbono/ecosia/README.md

 ## DevOps

-The deploy.sh script runs all the commands for Deployment:
+The deploy.sh script runs all the commands for deployment:

     sh deploy.sh